dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* [ ] IN PROGRESS Modularize the source code layout.
+* [x] DONE Modularize the source code layout.
 I want the `rpc/` code far away from the other code, so it's clear that it is a standalone component.
 Similarly, I want a `core/` component which is the core of the SO Look Back Tool and it should be far away from the vendor-specific code (stuff like web extension IDs and manifests)
 * [ ] Fix the `build.sh` script to not exit when TypeScript compilation fails when the `--watch` option is used